mkostrun/UBASIC-PLUS/README.md

   - nreads: value reported to the user will be an average of so many readings.

-- *clear*

-  Clears all variables, arrays and strings.
-It is good practice to put it as the first line of the script.

 - *store(x[x$,x@]), i=recall(x[x$,x@])*

   Store and recall variable, string or array in FLASH.
 In that way variable can survive